Local Order Average-Atom Interatomic Potentials: Results

 where $\Omega$ is the simulation cell volume, and the sum is over all atoms $\alpha$ and $\beta$ in the simulation cell, $\mathring\beta$ refers to the nearest periodic copy of atom $\beta$ assuming the minimum image convention, and $r^{\alpha \mathring{\beta}}$ is the distance between atoms $\alpha$ and $\mathring\beta$.
 Because the system is isotropic and 2D, the elasticity tensor has two independent elastic constants, which in Voigt notation are denoted $C_{11}$ and $C_{12}$.

 Given the observation in \sect{sec:energy:predictions} that the error in AA prediction scales with the perpendicular distance $t$ from the no-LO line, we perform a similar analysis for the elastic constants.
 The results using each of the three methods (AA, LOAA, TS) are plotted in \figs{fig:g:C11} and \figx{fig:g:C12}.
-The plots are nearly identical at all points \textit{along} the no-LO line (i.e.\ at all values of $s$).
+The plots are nearly identical at all points \textit{along} the no-LO line (i.e.\ at all values of $s$ (\fig{fig:change_of_var})).
 We see that LOAA predictions agree precisely with the TS ground truth, whereas the AA predictions diverge in proportion to the distance from the no-LO line.
 The effect is particularly noticeable to the right of the no-LO line ($t>0$) corresponding to the SS region where there is a change in slope that AA fails to capture.
 This change in behavior is explained by an analytical derivation of the AA and LOAA elastic constants expressions in \app{app:elastic_consts}.
-This analysis provides the scaling factors of the AA and LOAA elastic constants with distance from the no-LO line (i.e.\ the slopes in \figs{fig:g:C11} and \figx{fig:g:C12}).
-For example for $C_{11}$ the slopes are

-We see that the slope for the AA method depends only on the concentrations $c_A$ and $c_B$ and the crystal structure and so will be the same in Regions~I and II as seen in \fig{fig:g:C11}.
-In contrast the LOAA slope depends on the partial RDFs through the probability functions $\Phi_{AB}(r)$ and $\Phi_{BB}(r)$ (see \eqn{eq:phi}), which explains the change in slope across the no-LO line.
+The slope of the elastic constants for the AA method depends only on the concentrations $c_A$ and $c_B$ and the crystal structure and so will be the same in the PS and SS regions as seen in \fig{fig:g:elastic_constants}.
+In contrast, the LOAA slope depends on the partial RDFs through the probability functions $\Phi_{AB}(r)$ and $\Phi_{BB}(r)$ (see \eqn{eq:phi}), which explains the change in slope across the no-LO line.